nikomatsakis/rust-tutorializer/md/index.md

 ### Advanced Lifetimes

 - [Named lifetime parameters](src/named_lifetime_parameters.rs):
-    - Exercises are listed at the bottom of the source code.
+    - Exercises are listed in the source code.
     - Ensure you are using **Nightly builds** for the best error messages.